Architecture

 Presence

-Background cleanup removes old messages, stale presence entries, and expired attachment data on a schedule.
-OAuth token cleanup is manual via POST /api/cleanup/oauth.
+Patchcord cleans up old messages, stale presence, and expired attachment data on a schedule.
+OAuth token cleanup has its own manual maintenance endpoint.

 REST API